dpakGit/DevOps_Traning/Python/Functions/README.md

 # print(confirmation_message("Mohan","Assam"))
 ```

-**Python Program to Calculate the Area of a Circle Using a Custom Function
+**Python Program to Calculate the Area of a Circle Using a Custom Function**
-or "User-Defined Function in Python to Compute the Area of a Circle**\

 ```
-def area_of_circle(a):
+Ex : User-Defined Function in Python to Compute the Area of a Circle def area_of_circle(a):
     pi = 3.14159
     return pi * a **2